Introduce Yourself

 Wonderful! 🎉

-First, let's get a couple of the most popular questions out of the way.
-Namely, where do you live?
+First, let’s cover a couple of common questions: Where do you live?
 Where are you from?

 Where do you live?